Eppo-exp/eppo-docs/docs/guides/nextjs-setup.md

 ## Eppo flag setup
 1. [Create and copy an SDK key](/sdks/sdk-keys.md) in your Eppo app if you don't already have one.
 2. [Create a feature flag](/quick-starts/feature-flag-quickstart.md/#2-create-a-flag) in your Eppo app.
-3. Make sure your flag is turned on the environment that correlates to your SDK key.
+3. Make sure your flag is turned on in the environment that correlates to your SDK key.

 ## Client rendered component setup